 Accomplishments:

-As of June 30 2016, the MHB has 13 membersmembers representing those directly involved in the mental health field in addition to representatives of interested/concerned citizens 46, consumers and family members 31.
+As of June 30 2016, the MHB had 13 members, including interested/concerned citizens (46%), consumers (23%) and family members (31%).
 The Board is actively recruiting to fill two open positions: www.countyofnapa.org/ceo/committeesandcommissions/ .

 Goal: Maintain a high attendance and participation at all MHB meetings, including all committees and/or workgroups.